rumpkernel/rumprun-packages/tor/README.md

 make
 ```

-In the `image/conf` directory,
+The Makefile utilizes genext2fs to automagically prepare a writable disk
-there are several torrc files, torrc, torrc.relay and torrc.exit.
-If you
+image with the contents of the `image` directory.
+In the `image/conf`
-do nothing, the default torrc file is identical to torrc.relay, providing
+directory, there are several torrc files: torrc, torrc.relay and torrc.exit.
-a minimal relay only configuration.
-If you would prefer to run an exit,
+If you do nothing, the default torrc file is identical to torrc.relay,
-copy torrc.exit to torrc for a minimal exit configuration instead.
-Modify
+providing a minimal relay only configuration.
+If you would prefer to run
-these files as you see fit.
+an exit node, copy torrc.exit to torrc for a minimal exit configuration
-Build the file system image (WARNING: the following step will use `sudo` and
+instead.
+Modify these example configuration files as you see fit.

-currently works only on Linux):
+Build the file system image:

 ```
 make image